Installation | Topics | Beyond Lino

 Set up a master environment

-If you are the first site maintainer on this server, you must set up the master environment:
+If you are the first server administrator on this server, you must set up the master environment:

 $ sudo su